openshift/enhancements/enhancements/installer/single-node-installation.md

 # Single node installation

-Add a new `create aio-ignition` command to `openshift-installer` which allows a user to create an `aio.ign` Ignition configuration which launches a minimal all-in-one control plane using static pods.
+Add a new `create aio-config` command to `openshift-installer` which allows a user to create an `aio.ign` Ignition configuration which launches a minimal all-in-one control plane using static pods.